 For More Information Visit the Official SADD Website: https://www.sadd.org/

 Student Government Association

 This group of students are charged with managing a wide range of events, activities, programs, policies and initiatives around school.
-Some members are elected by the student body,
+Members are elected by the student body.

 Club Advisor: Elisabeth Ownbey - firstname.lastname@example.org

 Sophisticated young women, who are energetic, educated, trustworthy, helping, endearing, ambitious, respectful, and talented.

 The purpose of the club is to give females confidence in who they are and who they will become.
 We teach skills, acknowledge feelings and emotions, and support each other.

 Club Advisor: Tasha Moody - email@example.com